 I think it’s an important question.
 I suppose it’s the fault of child neglect and bad television reception.

 We had a television.
 It was black and white and it was attached to a rooftop antenna that did precious little.
-When the wind blew hard out of the southwest off the Juan de Fuca Strait and it was raining hard, we mostly saw snow on the screen.
+When the wind blew hard out of the southwest off the Juan de Fuca Strait and it rained hard, the screen filled with snow.

-But it hardly mattered.
-There was little programming for kids outside of Saturday mornings, so I drew pictures, wrote stories, and remarkably enough, played outside.
+It hardly mattered as there was little programming for kids outside of Saturday mornings.
+So I drew pictures, wrote stories, and remarkably enough, played outside.

 There were a number of other kids in my “neighborhood” who lived in the same desperate circumstances.
 We would walk or ride our bicycles the half-mile between our houses and have conversations that sounded like this: